AmandaBirmingham/inspectseq_metadata_validator/README.md

 The purpose of this validator is to examine an InspectSeq metadata csv file created for input to the [C-VIEW pipeline](https://github.com/ucsd-ccbb/C-VIEW) and generate a report on whether it contains any known metadata flaws.
-It reports both validation failures (known unacceptable metadata values) as well as validation warnings (metadata values that *xsoften but not always* represent a metadata flaw and require human examination to disambiguate).
+It reports both validation failures (known unacceptable metadata values) as well as validation warnings (metadata values that *often but not always* represent a metadata flaw and require human examination to disambiguate).
 The validator is built on the [Great Expectations](https://greatexpectations.io/) software package.